akhilbelide/touchLessAppFront/README.md

 They will not be included in the production build so you can use them for things like documentation.

 In src/config.js `hosturl` holds the URL of the backend server.
+If backend is hosted in a local machine, update `hosturl` to http://localhost:8090 in src/config.js

 ## Available Scripts